OpenWines/openwines.github.io/src/data-models.md

 Here is a sample JSON-LD document:

-These 2 samples sexposes 2 persons identities, using different vcabulary contexts as refs:
+These 2 samples exposes 2 persons identities, using different vcabulary contexts as refs:

 ```json
 {